*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 – If you’re booking your hotel, avoid staying on the first floor.
 These tend to get broken into more easily.
 The most dangerous neighborhood is Raval.
 Born, Gothic Quarter, and Barceloneta are a little riskier but are actually ideal to stay in because of proximity to attractions.
 If you stay in an apartment in this area, RESEARCH IT WELL.
 Make sure it’s a licensed accommodation by checking here, and read opinions if the surrounding neighborhood is safe.
 Read more about my neighborhood guide to help you choose safe accommodations.

 – Consider buying anti-theft purse or anti-theft backpack.
 These are cut-proof, slash-proof, and have zippers that are hidden or lock.
 Check out my buyer’s guide to anti-theft purses and my buyer’s guide to anti-theft backpacks to help you pick the right travel item for you.
 More on that below.
+(I’ve been using Travelon purses for 5 years EVERY DAY.
+This is mine!
+It’s 100% reliable.)

 – Also consider buying a money belt, or an accessory that hides your money.
 It’s smart to distribute your cash in more than one place – just in case.
 Read my smart (and some funny) suggestions on pickpocket-proof travel clothing with hidden pockets.